eddysims/kindred-pet-swapping/README.md

 You'll extend a minimal experience for browsing and "booking" pets available for swapping/sitting.
 The goal is to showcase your frontend skills, your technical and product thinking, and your ability to communicate clearly.

+You'll find boilerplate already in place for simple feed of pets - your task is to improve on what is there and make it your own.
+That might mean showing off your UI/UX skills and improving the existing feed, adding a new feature or screen, or even simply improving the organization and structure of the project.
+There's no right answer here, just an opportunity to show us your skills and what you are passionate about.

 ---

 ## Time Expectations